-Interestingly, variation in total and direct phenotypic selection among years was related to climatic conditions, as shown by the significant effects of the interactions between climate variables and first flowering date on fitness (Table 4 and S5, Fig. 6).
+Importantly, differences in total and direct phenotypic selection among years was related to climatic conditions, in terms of significant effects of the interactions between climate variables and first flowering date on fitness (Table 4 and S5, Fig. 6).
 Specifically, there was increased selection for early flowering, i.e. the slope of the relationship between relative fitness and standardized FFD was more negative, in years with higher minimum temperatures in April (Fig. 6A) and lower precipitation in March (Fig. 6B).
 Variation in phenotypic selection among years was not related to the position or duration of the flowering season (Table 4).

 DISCUSSION